Do you have a God-given right to drive, or is driving a government-granted privilege that can be licensed?

 “Personal liberty, or the Right to enjoyment of life and liberty, is one of the fundamental or natural Rights, which has been protected by its inclusion as a guarantee in the various constitutions, which is not derived from, or dependent on, the U.S. Constitution, which may not be submitted to a vote and may not depend on the outcome of an election.
 It is one of the most sacred and valuable Rights, as sacred as the Right to private property … and is regarded as inalienable.”

-The lawyers then changed their definition in the1933 edition of Black’s Law Dictionary — long after the thirteenth amendment — to a definition of liberty that they assert is guaranteed by the thirteenth amendment.
-The thirteenth amendment is the one that freed the slaves.
-Freed slaves only had whatever civil rights they are granted by the Fourteenth Amendment.
+The lawyers then changed their definition in the1933 edition of Black’s Law Dictionary — long after the thirteenth amendment — to a definition of liberty that is purportedly guaranteed by the thirteenth amendment.
+The thirteenth amendment is the one that freed the slaves — and it does not even use the word liberty or the word guaranteed or the word rights.
+Freed slaves had their God-given rights, but they had to wait for government-granted civil rights that Congress granted with the Fourteenth Amendment.
+(They had the God-given rights of all mankind — which you no longer can have).

 There are problems with this new law dictionary definition of Personal Liberty.
 It limits Personal Liberty to the federal citizenship given to freed slaves, and it remains completely silent on the Personal Liberty of state citizens.
 The Supreme Court in a 1875 case (Cruikshank, 92 US 542) concerning the discrimination of freed slaves (by Democrats) said: “The same person may be at the same time a citizen of the United States and a citizen of a State, but his rights of citizenship under one of these governments will be different from those he has under the other. … The citizen cannot complain, because he has voluntarily submitted himself to such a form of government.”